-When the wind is calm and the sun is shining, shorts and a t-shirt is enough.
+When the wind is calm and the sun is shining, shorts and a T-shirt is enough.
 The temperature may stay below 10 degrees but the sun keeps you warm.
 Especially, when walking uphill, you do not need many clothes.
 If the clouds happen to cover the trail and the wind increases, the temperature may drop even below 0 degrees.
-It is absolutely important to have warm pants, a jacket or pullover.
+It is absolutely important to have warm pants, a jacket or a pullover.
 Also, a hat and gloves are good to have in the backpack.
 The cold breeze makes you feel freezing in a few minutes.

 We advise to have sunscreen to protect your skin.

 It is better to leave too early than too late.
 The weather tends to be better in the mornings.
 In any case, it is necessary to come back before the sun sets because there are not any street lights along the zig-zag road.
 Driving back to the hotel is uncomfortable without street lights and expectedly you have less energy after the hike and the driving requires constant alertness considering the unending sharp curves.
-Two drivers would be nice to exchange the roles in between.
+Two drivers would be nice to exchange roles in between.

 The hike takes about 45 minutes one way but you can easily spend more time there.
-The scenery is so beautiful and while laying on the grass, you can easily get unnoticed that time is passing by.
+The scenery is so beautiful and while lying on the grass, you can easily get unnoticed that time is passing by.

 According to our opinion, the trail from Achada do Teixeira to Pico Ruivo is easy to walk.
-The path is quite flat except for the stairs up to the peak at end of the trail.
+The path is quite flat except for the stairs up to the peak at the end of the trail.
 The total incline of this hike is only 260 meters which is nothing in comparison to a hike from Pico do Areeiro to Pico Ruivo.
 People who are in normal condition can manage this hike easily.